maltaisn/svg-equations/README.md

 The CLI expects at least one parameter specifying the `.svg` file, but there can be more than one.

 #### Options
+- **-s**, **--style**: Whether to output a script that can used to set the style for Desmos.
+The supported styles are stroke color, opacity and width.
+Default: false.
 - **-p**, **--precision**: Number of decimals in the generated equations.
 Default: 2.
 - **-e**, **--equations**: Equations type, one of: parametric, cartesian.
 - **-t**, **--transform**: Transformations applied on the whole SVG.
 - **-x**, **--latex**: Whether to format output as latex equations or not.
 Default: false.
 - **-l**, **--lenient**: Set this option to enable lenient mode and ignore non-fatal parsing errors.
+- **--width-mult**: If generating the style script, the multiplier used on line width, for adjustment.
+Default: 1.
 - **-h**, **--help**: Show the help message.

 Transformations use [SVG grammar](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform) for